 Requirements: Golf knowledge & meticulous attention to procedure, use of calculator, direct player interaction

-Scorecard Runners: Transport verified and signed scorecards from the Scoring Tent to the Tour Officials.
+Scorecard Runner: Transport verified and signed scorecards from the Scoring Tent to the Tour Officials.

 Requirements: Significant amount of walking

 Standard Bearer:SATURDAY & SUNDAY Only.
 Walk the course and carry a standard-bearer sign which includes the names and scores of the Players in a specific group.
 Confirm each Player’s score with the Cart Driver/Scorer and update scores on the sign as play progresses for the entire round of 18 holes.
 Shifts last as long as it takes to complete the round of golf.